Why Are My Honey Bees On The Ground?

 It is a good idea to walk through your bee yard occasionally and just observe.
 You don’t always have to open your hive to gain some understanding on your colony status.

-Look carefully (but not too closely without a veil) at the entrance and the area in front of the hive.
+Look carefully (but not too closely without protective bee clothing) at the entrance and the area in front of the hive.

 Look for any evidence of fighting at the hive entrances.
 Fighting or wrestling at the front can be a sign of honey bee robbing.

-Always watch for anything unusual in bee behavior and make notes in case you need to recall the event later.
+Always watch for anything unusual (zombie bee behavior?) and make notes in your beekeeping journal in case you need to recall the event later.
 Your colony could be reacting to many different things.

 Okay, this is for you non-beekeepers, who may have ended up here looking for help.
 For my beekeeping friends, if they tell me they see a small swarm of bees on the ground – I say catch it!

-- confirm the identity of honey bees (if you can)
+- confirm that they are honey bees (if you can)

 - do a google search for a local beekeeping associations